Monkestation/monke-wiki/guides/standard-operating-procedure.md

 ## Viral Outbreak

-- If severe viral strain is on board the station, the Chief Medical Officer is required to quarantine infected parts of the station with the help of security.
+- If a severe viral strain is on board the station, the Chief Medical Officer is required to quarantine infected parts of the station with the help of security.
 - All infected crew are to be isolated in Virology or Medbay.
 - Sterile masks/Internals and gloves are mandatory for medical personnel and recommended for crew.
 - Quarantine must be maintained until the outbreak is contained and resolved.